Terropterus

 Terropterus is a genus of eurypterid, an extinct group of aquatic arthropods.
 The type and only species of Terropterus, T. xiushanensis, is known from deposits of Early Silurian age in China.

-Terropterus was the earliest known and largest mixopterid eurypterid.
+Terropterus was the earliest known and largest lanarkopterid eurypterid.
 Fossil specimens referred to T. xiushanensis are estimated to have reached up to 40 centimeters (15.7 in) in length, but other fossils, either representing older T. xiushanensis or a second species of Terropterus, demonstrate that members of the genus could reach upwards of at least 100 centimeters (3.3 ft) in length.
-Terropterus is the only mixopterid known from the ancient southern continent of Gondwana, with the other two mixopterid genera, Mixopterus and Lanarkopterus, only being known from what was once the northern continent of Laurussia.
-The discovery of Terropterus significantly expanded the known geographical and temporal ranges of the Mixopteridae.
+Terropterus is the only lanarkopterid known from the ancient southern continent of Gondwana, with the other lanarkopterid, Lanarkopterus, only being known from what was once the northern continent of Laurussia.
+The discovery of Terropterus significantly expanded the known geographical and temporal ranges of the group.

 The deposits in which fossils of Terropterus were discovered were once a marine environment.
 Fossils of several other groups are known from the same deposits, including trilobites, brachiopods, gastropods and other eurypterids.
-Due to its large size and its predatory adaptations, including the characteristic mixopterid large and spiny forward-facing appendages, Terropterus was likely the apex predator of its marine ecosystem.
+Due to its large size and its predatory adaptations, including large and spiny forward-facing appendages, Terropterus was likely the apex predator of its marine ecosystem.